Effect of stellar rotation on the development of post-shock instabilities during core-collapse supernovae: Results

-For small values of $j$, we can see a sharp jump in frequency and $m$ when neutrino heating exceeds the threshold $\chi\sim 4$ corresponding to the transition from SASI to the convective instability as the most unstable mode.
-However, as rotation increases, the frequency of the convective instability increases until its frequency is similar to the SASI frequency.
-At angular momentum $j_{\rm crit}\sim 0.08-0.12$, the jump disappears and it becomes impossible to distinguish clearly convective from SASI modes: mixed modes appear.
+For small values of $j$, a sharp jump in frequency and $m$ is visible in Fig.~\ref{pano} where neutrino heating exceeds the threshold $\chi\sim 4$, corresponding to the transition from SASI to the convective instability as the most unstable mode.
+However, as rotation increases, the frequency of the convective instability increases until it becomes similar to the SASI frequency.
+When the angular momentum reaches $j_{\rm crit}\sim 0.08-0.12$, the jump disappears and it becomes impossible to distinguish clearly convective from SASI modes: this is the regime of mixed modes.

-The appearance of mixed modes can also be recognised in the evolution of the corotation radius shown in Fig.~\ref{rcorot_m2mdom}.
-Above a critical rotation rate, the corotation radius indeed starts to move away from the Brunt-V\"ais\"al\"a radius, where it is located for a convective mode.
-We remark that $r_{\rm corot}$ starts to shift outwards for rotation rates exceeding $j\sim10\%$, indicating a lower frequency than expected for a purely convective mode.
-This slower oscillation frequency compared to the rotation rate of the most buoyant layer suggests that some physical process associated to rotation and/or SASI contributes significantly to the instability mechanism.
-However, the change of the azimuthal number of the dominant mode (see below) keeps the corotation close to the Brunt-Väisälä radius, indicating that convection still plays a role in the instability mechanism.
+The occurence of mixed modes can also be recognised in the evolution of the corotation radius shown in Fig.~\ref{rcorot_m2mdom}.
+Above a critical rotation rate, the corotation radius indeed moves away from the Brunt-V\"ais\"al\"a radius, where it is located for a convective mode.
+We remark that $r_{\rm corot}$ shifts outwards for rotation rates exceeding $j\sim10\%$, indicating a lower frequency than expected for a purely convective mode.
+This slower oscillation frequency compared to the rotation rate of the most buoyant layer indicates that some physical process associated to rotation and/or SASI contributes significantly to the instability mechanism.
+However, the decrease of the azimuthal number of the dominant mode (see below) maintains the corotation close to the Brunt-Väisälä radius, indicating that convection still plays a role in the instability mechanism.